 When people are intimate or have sex, it usually happens in a private place when they are alone together.
 Deciding whether you feel comfortable and safe enough with someone to be alone with them for the first time can be tricky.
 In this video, people talk about how they make this decision.

-Options for Sexual Health educators give tips on, dating, sexual pleasure, and safety during COVID.
+Tips on, dating, sexual pleasure, and safety during COVID.